google-deepmind/chex/README.md

 #### JAX Tracing Assertions

-JAX re-traces JIT'ted function every time the structure of passed arguments changes.
-Often this behavior is inadvertent and leads to a significant performance drop which is hard to debug. [@chex.assert_max_traces](https://github.com/deepmind/chex/blob/master/chex/_src/asserts.py#L44) decorator asserts that the function is not re-traced more than `n` times during program execution.
+JAX re-traces jitted functions every time the structure of passed arguments changes.
+Often this behavior is inadvertent and leads to a significant performance drop that is hard to debug. [@chex.assert_max_traces](https://github.com/deepmind/chex/blob/master/chex/_src/asserts.py#L44) decorator asserts that the function is not re-traced more than `n` times during program execution.